kelseyhightower/confd/README.md

 ## confd Configs

-`confd` configs are used to define a collection of template resources that can be used to generate application configuration files.
+`confd` configs are written in TOML and define a single template resource.

-`confd` configs are written in the TOML format and stored under the `/etc/confd/conf.d/` directory.
+`confd` configs are stored under the `confdir` directory.

 ## Template Resource